 Commissioner Peek favored a commercial element to the project.
 He referenced his comments from the last meeting regarding suburban elements, and read from the General Plan.
 Page 13, "Steps should be taken to prevent the area from developing with traditional suburban features".
 Page 17, "Limit size of homes in relation to the lots".
 "Vary building setbacks to avoid giving neighborhoods a suburban feeling".
 Page 18, "For developments near City entries, add special controls regarding setbacks, landscaping, building mass and character".
-With regard to the uses within the entire bubble.
+With regard to the concept plan, Commissioner Peek favored blurring the lines with a shadow drawing showing the uses within the entire bubble.
 He used Silver Star as an example of how the uses are well integrated into the overall use and feel of the project.
 Separating the Estate lot area from the affordable units is not appropriate because it creates greater impacts on the affordable use.